 One spare tire that matches your bike's wheel size (use the same dimensions as the tires that are currently on the bike).

 - Chamois Cream (optional)

-- Bike Gloves (optional)
+- Handlebar Bag (optional)

-- Shoes for Biking (pair)
+- Shoes for Biking

-- Camp Shoes (pair)
+- Camp Shoes

 Closed-toe shoes to wear around camp.
 Crocs or lightweight tennis shoes are ideal.

-A passport that is valid until at least six months after your trip end date
+Please bring a passport that is valid until at least six months after your trip end date.

 - Passport Photocopies